pmazaitis/ConTeXtBBLM/readme.md

  * Folding text within balanced \start and \stop commands.
  * Syntax coloring of text, commands, command parameters, and command options.

-This is the source release; for the binary release, please see:

-	TBD

 # Navigation by Heading Titles

 This language module supports navigation of ConTeXt documents by heading titles.
 When encountering headings in the document, the module will populate the BBEdit function navigation drop-down with the text specified in the title={} keyval (or NOTITLE if missing).
 Logical depth is indicated by indent.